ufoscout/docker-oracle-11g/README.md

 A Docker image for **Oracle Database 11g Enterprise Edition Release 11.2.0.1.0** based on an Oracle Linux 7.1 image.

 ## Build Image
-Due to legal restrictions this image is not available on the Docker Hub.
+Due to legal restrictions, this image is not available on the Docker Hub.
 However, with some time and patience you may build it yourself.

 ### Build
 Download the following zip files from [Oracle Tech Net](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/112010-linx8664soft-100572.html) and put them in the 'oracle-11g/installation_files/' folder: